pharmatensor/pharmatensor.github.io/_posts/2019-06-23-using-rstudio-1.2-and-dplyr-to-import-PGsql-into-R.md

 ##### Step 3: Connect To PostgreSQL databases
 Make sure you have active connection to the database either actual host or localhost like the example here.
+Also you have installed the database drivers on you computer.
+To connect to R, you can use DBI package or dplyr package.
+I prefer to use dplyr package as I found it continuously update, and hence create less problems.

  In R chunck insert the following code

 ````python